lizardsystem/lizard-map/README.rst

 A *workspace item* is something that can be displayed on a map.
 A *workspace* is a collection of workspace items that is actually displayed.

-Every session gets its own workspace.
-(There is a possiblity of adding extra workspaces, but that isn't used yet in one of our sites, so it isn't fully thought-out yet).
+There are two types of workspaces:

+- Edit Workspace: Every session/user gets its own workspace.
+This workspace can be edited.

+- Storage Workspace.
+TODO: extra info.

 A workspace item needs to know how to display itself, how to search for items when you click on the map and more.
 To get that to work for arbitrary map